Overview of Health Care Financing

 Provide limited variations in price (premiums can vary based only on age, geographic area, tobacco use, and number of family members)

 Allow for limited out-of-pocket expenses (currently $5950 for individuals and $11,900 for families)

 Not discontinue coverage (called rescission) except in cases of fraud

 Cover certain defined preventive services with no cost-sharing

 Spend at least 80% to 85% of premiums on medical costs

 State Children’s Health Insurance Program, which provides matching federal funds to states for health insurance for families with children and which was designed to help ensure coverage for uninsured children when family income was below average but too high to qualify for Medicaid

-Tricare, which covers about 9 million active duty and retired military personnel and their families (some Tricare subscribers use government-provided care)
+Tricare, which covers about 9 million active duty and retired military personnel and their families (almost 9.5 million Tricare subscribers use government-provided care)

 Indian Health Service, which is a system of government hospitals and clinics providing health services to about 2 million American Indians and Alaskan natives living on or near a reservation

 Overall, about 30% of the population is covered by government insurance or government-provided care.
 The ACA expands the eligibility criteria for Medicaid and provides federal funding assistance to state Medicaid programs.
-However, states cannot be penalized for not complying with the new criteria, so it is uncertain how many additional people will be enrolled.
+However, it is still not yet clear how widely available states will make Medicaid and, thus, how many additional people will be enrolled.